Pythofanoff/AutoPy/README.txt

-AutoSetUProject is a easy lib for create tree of project. v.0.0.1
+AutoPy is a easy lib for create tree of project. v.0.0.1

 BY PYTHOFANOFF.